lorainelab/appstore/README.md

 3. To see if the mysql server is running, use `sudo systemctl status mysql.service` refer [this link](https://www.digitalocean.com/community/tutorials/how-to-install-the-latest-mysql-on-ubuntu-16-04#step-2-%E2%80%94-installing-mysql) for more information

 4. Create a database in mysql.
 You can enter MySQL client using `mysql -u <username> -p`
+	However, root user needs to use sudo to enter databse
+5. Create new user in mysql, other than root, which we will be used by django app to accesst the db:
+	a. enter mysql with root: `sudo mysql -u root -p`
+	b. create user 'igbuser'@'localhost' identified by 'Igb@1234';
+	c. grant usage on *.* to 'igbuser'@'localhost';
+	d. grant all privileges on testdjango.* to 'igbuser'@'localhost';
-5. Update the settings.py file in the home folder of the appstore repo to include the database settings:
+6. Update the settings.py file in the home folder of the appstore repo to include the database settings:
 	---settings.py:---
 change the database settings:
 		DATABASES = {
 	    'default': {
 	        'ENGINE': 'django.db.backends.mysql',
 	        'NAME': 'testdjango',
 	        'USER': '<username-of-mysql-user>',
 	        'PASSWORD': '<password-of-mysql-user>',
-	        'HOST': 'localhost',   # Or an IP Address that your DB is hosted on 'PORT': '3306',
+	        'HOST': 'localhost',   # Or an IP Address that your DB is hosted on
+	        'PORT': '3306',
 			  }
 	   }

-6. Create new user in mysql, other than root, which we will be used by django app to accesst the db:
-	a. enter mysql with root: `sudo mysql -u root -p`
-	b. create user 'igbuser'@'localhost' identified by 'Igb@1234';
-	c. grant usage on *.* to 'igbuser'@'localhost';
-	d. grant all privileges on testdjango.* to 'igbuser'@'localhost';

 ### Setting up Apache
 1. install apache2:  `sudo apt-get install python3-pip apache2 apache2-dev`